Appleton, Wisconsin: European settlement

 Appleton was settled in 1847.
 It was founded as three unincorporated villages along the Fox River.
 From south to north along the river, these were Grand Chute, Appleton, and Lawesburg.
 In 1853, the three were merged into the single incorporated Village of Appleton.
 John F. Johnston was the first resident and village president.
 Lawrence University, also founded in 1847, was backed financially by Amos A. Lawrence and originally known as the Lawrence Institute.
 Samuel Appleton, Lawrence's father-in-law from New England who never visited Wisconsin, donated $10,000 to the newly founded college library, and the town took his name in appreciation.

 The paper industry, beginning with the building of the first paper mill in the city in 1853, has been at the forefront of the development of Appleton.
 In order to provide electricity to the paper industry, the nation's first hydro-electric central station, the Vulcan Street Plant on the Fox River, began operation on September 30, 1882.
 The power plant also powered the Hearthstone House, the first residence in the world powered by a centrally located hydroelectric station using the Edison system.

 Shortly thereafter, in August 1886, Appleton was the site for another national first, the operation of a commercially successful electric streetcar company.
 Electric lights replaced gas lamps on College Avenue in 1912.
 Appleton also had the first telephone in Wisconsin, and the first incandescent light in any city outside of the East Coast.

-The community was incorporated as a city on March 2, 1857, with Amos Storey as its first mayor.
+The community was incorporated as a city on March 2, 1857, with Amos Story as its first mayor.
 Early in the 20th century, it adopted the commission form of government.
 In 1890, 11,869 people lived in Appleton; in 1900, there were 15,085; in 1910, 16,773; in 1920, 19,571; and in 1940, 28,436.